Fiona Kerin (Chair)

-Lynne Beckett (Staff Governor)
+(Staff Governor) Lisa McMahon

-Sioban Thomas (Foundation Governor)
+Sioban Thomas (Vice Chair)

 Siobán is a parishioner at St Alban’s and supports faith sharing groups.
 Her two sons attended Moss Hall and Finchley Catholic where she was a parent and foundation governor.
 She is a garden designer and previously spent many years as a chemical engineer and manager of large engineering and construction projects.

 Claire Catney (Foundation Governor)Claire is employed in the presbytery at St. Alban’s church, as the cash office and gift aid administrator.
 She previously worked in banking and in retail management, and has an English degree from Queen’s University, Belfast.
 Her son started school at Our Lady of Lourdes in 2007 and is currently studying A-Levels at Finchley Catholic High.
 Her daughter joined Our Lady of Lourdes in 2016.

 Lisa grew up in Finchley and attended Our Lady of Lourdes school for her primary education.
 Lisa has three children, all of whom have attended Our Lady of Lourdes, with her youngest still in attendance.
 Over the years, Lisa has been an active member of the school community and co-chaired the school PSA for a time.
 Lisa has a degree in Business Studies and currently helps to run the family business.
 Her background is in education; following the completion of a PGCE, she previously taught as a primary school teacher.

 Alicia St Louis (Foundation Governor)